werf/werf/docs/_includes/cli/werf_ci_env.md

       --docker-config='':
             Specify docker config directory path.
 WERF_DOCKER_CONFIG or DOCKER_CONFIG or ~/.docker will be used by default (in the order of priority).
+            Command will copy specified or default (~/.docker) config to the new temporary config and may perform additional logins into new config.
   -h, --help=false:
             help for ci-env
       --home-dir='':